Harp Mastery® Certified Coaching

 Harp lessons are just that - lessons.
 The Harp Mastery® Certified Coaching program is a 12-week success formula for your harp playing.
 The program runs using a trimester schedule, and we accept new students before each trimester starts (September, January and May).
-Registration for the next session (starting May 1, 2021) will open April 10, 2021.

-Our exclusive teaching framework gives your practice structure and clarity by identifying the precise steps you need to take to accomplish your personal harp objective, whether that is learning a particular piece, strengthening your technique, becoming a better sight reader, growing and maintaining your repertoire or all of the above.
+Our exclusive goal-oriented framework gives your practice structure and clarity by identifying the precise steps you need to take to accomplish your personal harp objective, whether that is learning a particular piece, strengthening your technique, becoming a better sight reader, growing and maintaining your repertoire or all of the above.
 Your practice is no longer aimless, unfocused, boring or unproductive.
 You see daily and weekly progress and discover the confidence that comes from setting and achieving your goals.

 The framework has three components: